klamping/vrt-email-course/manuscript/day-6.md

 6. Sometimes you just need to see how someone else did it.
 The WebdriverIO code repo contains [several examples to browse through](https://github.com/webdriverio/webdriverio/tree/master/examples).
 7. Get your tests organized by using a test framework like [Mocha](http://mochajs.org/) or [Jasmine](https://github.com/jasmine/jasmine).
 These frameworks make working with large test suites a breeze, and offer a deep set of features.
 8. Once you start building out several test files, you'll end up with that same WebdriverIO configuration scattered across all of them.
 Switch over to using [the WebdriverIO Test Runner](http://webdriver.io/guide/testrunner/gettingstarted.html) to simplify your test setup.
 9. Get your team on board with functional testing by bribing them with cookies and donuts.
-Okay, that's not really a tip, but now I'm hungry.
+Okay, that's not really a tip, but now we're hungry.
 10. Need more help?
 The [WebdriverIO](https://gitter.im/webdriverio/webdriverio) and [WebdriverCSS](https://gitter.im/webdriverio/webdrivercss) chat rooms are open at all hours for questions and help with the journey.
 Reach out to @micahgodbolt and @klamping to let us know you've joined the fun.

 ## That's It